GIS4DEV/GIS4DEV.github.io/index.md

 # Welcome to Open Source GIScience

 - Post open source GIS questions in the form of an [Issue](https://github.com/GIS4DEV/GIS4DEV.github.io/issues)
-- Common issues and solutions are migrated to the [Wiki](https://github.com/GIS4DEV/GIS4DEV.github.io/wiki/), along with some collective notes and reflections from previous courses
+- Common issues and solutions are migrated to the [Wiki](https://github.com/GIS4DEV/GIS4DEV.github.io/wiki/)
 - Content for Open Source GIS for Development (Spring 2014, Spring 2015, and Spring 2018) can be found in the [Q&A respository](https://github.com/GIS4DEV/Q-and-A) and [course manual](https://www.josephholler.com/files/GIS4DEV.pdf)
 - Fall 2019 [course syllabus and materials](OpenSourceGIScience2019.pdf).
 - University Consortium for GIS (UCGIS) 2020 Symposium [Presentation Slides](teachingReproducibility.pdf)